-Everyone has a desire to make money from blogging and quit 9-5 jobs.
+Everyone has the desire to make money from blogging and quit 9-5 jobs.
 But it’s not possible to make money from the beginning.
-You have to consistently put some effort to get some traffic to your blog.
+You have to consistently put in some effort to get some traffic to your blog.

 If you don’t have an audience who will read your blog or buy your products.
 Focus on building an audience, and money will automatically come.